maialenz/WetPaws/TESTING.md

     - The toggle icon is responsive and it appears when tested with dev- tools, but the dropdown menu is not working
     - SOLUTION: I noticed i forgot to place the jquery needed to make the Bootstrap JavaScript to work properly at the end of the file, before </body>.
+Found this solution reading the Boostrap documentation.

-3. In mobile screen, the dropdown items are not showing alignedand centered under the toggle icon
+3. In mobile screen, the dropdown items are not showing aligned and centered under the toggle icon

     - Fixed this removing mr-5 from class.
 This was giving nice looking spacing between the nav-links, but when rendering to phone view it gave too much margin in the right hand side.